Pidgeot/python-lnp/readme.rst

 the following utility-specific options::

     {
-        "exe_include_win": "My Util.exe",
+        "win_exe": "My Util.exe",
-        "exe_include_osx": "My Util.app",
+        "osx_exe": "path/to/My Util.app",
-        "exe_include_linux": "launcher.sh",
-        "exe_exclude_patterns": ["lib*", "backup.bat"],
+        "linux_exe": "another/path/launcher.sh",
         "launch_with_terminal": false,
     }

-Each operating system can have a seperate "include" string, which is passed to `glob.glob() <https://docs.python.org/3/library/glob.html>`_.
-Recursive patterns with ``**`` are *not* supported.
-Note that this pattern must match the path from the directory containing the manifest, not just the filename (unless the file is in the same directory as the manifest, of course).

-The utility lists any files that match the include pattern, but do not match any exclude patterns.
-This should usually be a single file (per OS) per utility.
-Multiple files *can* be matched under a single manifest, and so long as the "title" field is not set they will display by filename.
-All other metadata is shared.
+The utility for each OS is configured as the relative path from the manifest directory to the file, including intermediate directory names and the filename.
+**This must be an exact match**, or the utility will not be found by PyLNP!

 For Linux and OXS, the "launch_with_terminal" option denotes that the utility requires launching from a terminal.
 This option does nothing on Windows.